dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/model_construction_nl.rst

 .. tip::
-    Scan the :ref:`symbols <optimization_symbols>` section to see supported symbols, and follow the links from a symbol you need to the model or mathematical method used to instantiate it.
+    Scan the :ref:`symbols <optimization_symbols>` section to see supported symbols, and follow the links from a symbol you need to the method used to instantiate it.

 .. _opt_model_construction_nl_states: